Your EZ Search Guide to New Jersey Property Taxes

 New Jersey is vested in making sure the property tax burden is equitably distributed.
 For that reason, it runs a revaluation program.
 Counties and municipalities decide when to undertake a revaluation.
 Deciding on the “when” depends on the time since the last revaluation, zoning changes, and economic fluctuations.
 The Division of Taxation must approve the county or city undertaking a revaluation.

-When a revaluation occurs, properties are physically inspected inside and out.
+When a revaluation occurs, all taxable property is physically inspected inside and out.
 The process usually takes just a few minutes.

 The taxpayer should receive a mailed notice of the new appraised value between November 10 and December 31.